 Shares of common stock issued to employees of GFP, Bell and Tube Turns are subject to restriction agreements (the "Stock Restriction Agreements"), under which the Company is required to redeem all shares offered for redemption at the option of the employee.
 The Stock Restriction Agreements also require the redemption of all shares held by an employee upon the termination, retirement, disability or death of the employee.
 Such redeemable common stock is shown separately in the accompanying consolidated balance sheet separately from shareholders' equity and is carried at its redemption value at December 31, 1995 and 1996.
-Common stock held by the principal shareholders of GFP is shown in the accompanying consolidated balance sheet in shareholders' equity and is carried at its historical basis.
+Common stock held by the principal shareholders of GFP is not subject to the redemption obligation and is shown in the accompanying consolidated balance sheet in shareholders' equity.